 physiology and a goal, the tendency is to “do something” to make it change which results in over efforting.

 You’ll do best with very gentle shifts in your attention.
-When using Healium in either Focus or Quiet mind protocols you should aim to be “relaxed, but alert.”
+When using Healium in either Focus or Calm protocols you should aim to be “relaxed, but alert.”
 It can also be helpful to direct your attention to the content of the experience.
 For example, keep this in mind when beginning: “Let the experience guide you.
 Keep your attention on what you see and hear.
 Do your best to follow along with any instructions.
 When you find your attention shifting to other things, see if you can return to the experience.”